Welcome

 The UMBC Office of Academic Opportunity Programs envisions a future where all students—regardless of background, income, or first-generation status—have equitable access to the resources, support, and opportunities necessary to thrive academically and beyond.
 We are committed to fostering a culture that champions academic excellence, social mobility, and lifelong success for historically underrepresented and underserved students.
 Through innovation, collaboration, and data-informed practices, we aim to be a national model for transformative college access and success programs that empower students from recruitment to graduation and beyond.

-In addition to supporting the First-Gen Network, the Office supports UMBC’s US Department of Education-funded TRIO Programs, such as (Classic Upward Bound, Educational Talent Seach, McNair Scholars, and Upward Bound Math/Science) and the National Science Foundation-funded Louis Stokes Alliance for Minority Participation.
+In addition to supporting the First-Gen Network, the Office supports UMBC’s US Department of Education-funded TRIO Programs, such as (Classic Upward Bound, Educational Talent Seach, McNair Scholars, Student Support Services and Upward Bound Math/Science).

 These programs provide services such as summer programs, tutoring, academic advising, mentoring, and test preparation to eligible students.